-Human lymphatic filariasis is a mosquito-borne disease caused mainly by two filarial parasites, Brugia malayi and Wuchereria bancrofti.
-The disease affects over 120 million people living in over 83 different countries in the tropical and subtropical regions of the world.
-Diethylcarbamazine (DEC) is an effective drug against this infection.
-Essentially, this drug clears the microfilaria stage of the parasite thereby preventing transmission.
-A combination of DEC with albendazole or ivermectin is currently used as a drug of choice for multidrug administration (MDA) strategy to control this infection in regions where it is endemic.
-The ultimate goal is to eliminate the disease by 2020.
-MDA strategy is proving to be very successful in several parts of the world.
-Despite its initial success, some endemic regions have already started facing significant difficulties in implementing the MDA program due to political unrest or lack of compliance.4-7 To be effective, MDA needs to be repeated annually for at least 5 years (WHO).8 Vector control measures are not as successful as treating the patient, to control the infection.
-However, since the vector population is very high in these regions, multiple treatments with MDA are necessary for consistent protection.
-MDA, especially albendazole as part of such a regimen raises concern because of the potential for drug resistance.
-In fact, resistance to the benzimidazole group of drugs has already been reported in the treatment of B. malayi and W. bancrofti.
-Thus repeated administration of albendazole each year in the endemic region may not be ideal.
-A more practicable and sustainable approach to preventing this infection in a large population would be a prophylactic vaccination possibly with simultaneous mass screening and treating infected individuals with DEC or combination drugs such as that used in MDA.
+Human lymphatic filariasis is a mosquito borne disease caused mainly by two filarial parasites, Brugia malayi and Wuchereria bancrofti.
+The disease affects over 120 million people living in over 83 different countries in the tropical and subtropical regions of the world.1 Diethylcarbamazine (DEC) is an effective drug against this infection.^{2,3} Mainly this drug clears the microfilaria stage of the parasite thereby preventing transmission.
+A combination of DEC with Albendazole or Ivermectin is currently used as a drug of choice for multidrug administration (MDA) strategy to control this infection in endemic areas.3 The ultimate goal is to eliminate the disease by 2020.
+MDA strategy is showing high success in several parts of the world.
+Despite its initial success, some endemic regions have already started facing significant difficulties in implementing the MDA program due to political unrest or lack of compliance.4-7 To be effective MDA need to be repeated annually at least for 5 years (WHO).
+Vector control measures are not as successful as treating the patient for controlling the infection.
+However, since vector population is very high in these regions, multiple treatments with MDA are necessary for consistent protection.
+Multiple administrations of drugs, especially albendazole in the MDA regimen raises concern because of the potential for drug resistance.
+In fact, resistance to benzimidazole group of drugs has already been reported in B. malayi and W. bancrofti.8 Thus, repeated administration of albendazole each year in the endemic region may not an ideal situation.
+A more practicable and sustainable approach to prevent this infection in a large population would be a prophylactic vaccination possibly with simultaneous mass screening and treating infected individuals with DEC or combination drugs such as that used in MDA.

-Protective immunity against lymphatic filarial parasite has been demonstrated in both humans and animals.
-10,11 Certain individuals living in the endemic areas under the same environmental conditions as infected individuals do not show any symptoms of the disease, but carry a high titer of antibodies against the filarial parasites in their sera.
-Previous studies from our laboratory showed that these circulating antibodies can participate in the killing of infective third stage (L3) B. malayi larvae in vitro through an antibody dependent cell cytotoxicity (ADCC) mechanism.
-12 Similarly, animal studies have also shown that vaccination with irradiated third stage larvae (L3) of B. malayi confer significant protection against challenge infections.
-10 These findings provided strong evidence that protective immunity against B. malayi and W. bancrofti can be induced in human and animals.
+Protective immunity against lymphatic filarial parasite has been demonstrated in both human and animals.^{9,10} Certain individuals living in the endemic areas under the same environmental conditions as the infected individuals do not show any symptoms of the disease, but carry high titer of antibodies against the filarial parasites in their sera.
+Previous studies from our laboratory showed that these circulating antibodies can participate in the killing of infective third stage (L3) B. malayi larvae in vitro through an antibody dependent cell cytotoxicity (ADCC) mechanism.11 Similarly, animal studies also showed that vaccination with irradiated third stage larvae (L3) of B. malayi confer significant protection against challenge infections.9 These findings provided strong evidence that protective immunity against B. malayi and W. bancrofti can be induced in human and animals.
 However, identifying the host protective antigens and the development of a suitable vaccine against lymphatic filariasis has been severely hampered by the complicated life cycle of the parasite and the difficulty in maintaining W. bancrofti life cycle stages under laboratory conditions.
-Despite these difficulties, several potential candidate vaccine antigens have been reported from many laboratories.
-12-15 Completion of the B. malayi genome substantially boosted the vaccine antigen discovery.
+Despite these difficulties several potential candidate vaccine antigens are reported from many laboratories.11-14 Completion of the B. malayi genome substantially boosted the vaccine antigen discovery.